 A material noun is the name of a substance or material from which things are made.
 It refers to the raw material or substance.

-Examples of material noun:
+Examples of material nouns:

 wood, gold, water, silver, sand